janekkp/Feminitizer/README.md

 Deep Learning model that produces feminative of given word.
 #

-In polish many words have few genders e.g. professions or nationalities.
+In polish many words have few genders e.g. professions or nationalities, however feminatives (female forms) are often disregarded and male form is used even while talking about women.
+Many polish have difficulties increating female form and consider them funny or weird.
 I've tried to build a model that can create a female derivative of a given word (not only profesion or nationality, but any word).
 Model was trained and evaluated only on suffix derivatives (e.g. lekarz - lekarka), which contribute about 75% of all feminatives in polish (others are e.g. paradigmatic : ojciec - matka).
 However keeping in mind comlexity of polish language the results are quite good (~ 85% accuracy on test set).

 # Development